 Nathan Gray, Head of Sustainability, Reconomy

-13.55 POWER TALK: DECARBONISING THE WASTE SECTOR
+13.55 IN COVERSATION WITH: DECARBONISING THE WASTE SECTOR

 The incineration of recyclable plastics prevents circularity and instantly converts solid material into atmospheric CO2 – no longer appropriate at a time of climate crisis.
 Yet the economics of waste are firmly stacked against decarbonisation.
 This session will explore how campaigners are pushing for greater application of the ‘polluter pays’ principle to stimulate the circular economy and rebalance the economics of waste.